-Yammer now allows you to create a group that includes external users.
-This is called an external group.
-You must create the group as an external group - you cannot change an existing group to be an external group after the fact.
+You can create a group that includes external users, called an external group.
+You must create the group as an external group - you can't change an existing internal group to be an external group.

 The group admin can add external users to the group.
 In public external groups, other users in the group can suggest that adding an external user, but the admin has control over whether that user is added, and has to approve the addition of the external member.
-In private external groups, only the admin can add external members, just like in private groups today.
+In private external groups, only the admin can add external members.

-External groups will look different than regular Yammer groups, so you can easily distinguish which groups have external participants.
-The group header for an external group will show that additional networks are participating in the group, as in the following screenshot.
+External groups look different than internal Yammer groups, so you can easily distinguish which groups have external participants.
+The group header for an external group will show that additional networks are participating in the group:

-Users invited to participate in an external group hosted on a different network will be required to accept the invitation before being able to view any content in the group.
+Users invited to participate in an external group hosted on a different network are required to accept the invitation before being able to view any content in the group.

 Create an external group

 When you create a group, you can decide if it is an internal or external group.
-You cannot change this setting after you create the group.
+You can't change this setting after you create the group.

 To create an external group